The Ultimate Scottish Coastal Route

 Mallaig to Shieldaig over Applecross

 This stage will take you over one of the most challenging roads in Scotland, the Pass of the Cattle to Applecross.
 In Mallaig take the ferry to Armadale on the Isle of Skye and drive north over the A851.
 Then head east over the A87 and cross the Skye Bridge at Kyle of Lochalsh.
 Keep driving east and take the A890 to Lochcarron.
 From here head west in the direction of Shieldaig and then follow the signs to Applecross.
 This is actually the place where our coastal route joins the north coast 500 route.

 Shieldaig to Durness

-This is the only stage without a ferry crossing.
-It does however offer amazing scenery as you travel through Wester Ross and the far north of Scotland.
+This is the only stage without a ferry crossing and the stretch to Durness also covers a part of the north coast 500 route.
+It offers amazing scenery as you travel through Wester Ross and the far north-west of Scotland.
 Spectacular mountain scenery and breathtaking views over the sea are yours in what is probably the most beautiful part of Scotland.
 It all starts at Glen Torridon which you follow until Kinlochewe.
 From there head west along the shore of stunning Loch Maree to Gairloch, the pretty and rather touristic village with its many restaurants and shops.
 From Gairloch keep heading north along the dramatic coastline until you reach Ullapool, the pearl of the north.
 From Ullapool the scenery changes with the mountain formations becoming ever more breathtaking.
 Head west following the signs to Lochinver, a nice fishing town, and continue on the single track road until you reach the A894 and head north.
 From here it’s one beautiful road all the way to Durness, the end of the Ultimate Scottish Coastal Route.
 This stage is 187 miles (300kms) with a total road time of around six and best enjoyed if you do it in two days to have plenty of time to properly enjoy the stunning scenery.

 Visiting Cape Wrath